cammycraig/airPollution/README.md

 ![Image of Sensor](https://github.com/craigrc/airPollution/blob/main/Images/Air-Sensor-Image.PNG)

 This project allows anyone to use an SDS011 air particulate sensor to monitor levels of PM2.5 & PM10 Air Particulate in order to view air quality in their local area.
+This will produce a site hosted on your local network where you can view and visualise levels in real-time. <A build of what this will roughly look like can be seen [here](http://craigrc.gq/pollutionWebsiteExample/index.html).
+Note how in this demonstration values were only recorded over one day and as such the 7 day and all time graphs cannot be made without a larger dataset.
+This project can also couple really well with a 3D printed case for the sensor if you want to attach it somewhere permanently, such as Thingiverse User [Piersoft's](https://www.thingiverse.com/piersoft/designs) "SDS011 Stevenson Case with NodeMCU".

 ## Read Air Particulate Values with Code